ohdns/sysctl_and_thp_test/README.md

 ___

 <p><b><br />Disclaimer: This software repository contains scripts that are for educational purposes only.
 The creator of this script assumes no liability for anything at all.
-Use at your own peril.</b>
+Use at your own peril.
+Use of this script in a revenue or SLA impacting enviornment without following scientific proccess and approved change control may result in financial lossses.</b>
-<br /><br />
+<br /><br /></p>

 ___